All services in public beta or live must have a starting point hosted on GOV.UK. This is usually a start page.

 - create a feedback page - also known as a ‘done’ page

-These pages won’t be published until your service has passed its beta assessment.
+The pages won’t be published on GOV.UK until your service has passed its beta assessment.

 Set up your service domain name